Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-How to Create a Resume if You Have No Experience
+How to Write a Resume Even if You Don’t Have Any Experience

-Here is the format for your resume for someone with no experience:
+Here is an example of the way to design your resume with no experience:

 Name and contact details